Alfresco/alfresco-content-app/docs/upgrade-guide/upgrade211-30.md

 This guide explains how to upgrade your ACA v2.11 app to work with ADF v5.0.
 Do not skip this task, if you want your application to be updated to a most recent version of ADF(v5.0).
 Upgrades of multiple versions of ACA cannot be done in one step only, but should follow the chain of sequential updates.

-Note: the steps described below might involve making changes to your code.
+**Note:** the steps described below might involve making changes to your code.
 If you are working with a versioning system then you should commit any changes you are currently working on.
 If you aren't using versioning then be sure to make a backup copy of your project before going ahead with the upgrade.
 You can't run ng update to update ANGULAR applications more than one major version at a time.

 Library updates:

 Upgrade ACA app built with ADF v4.11 to a one supporting ADF v5.0, you need to upgrade ANGULAR version v14.
 You need to upgrade ANGULAR versions from v10 to v14 step by step (single major version at a time).
 In terms to support ADF v5.0 you have to follow the below commands.
+There are no such ADF specific changes required in order to compatible with ADF v5.0 (No breaking changes in ADF v5.0)

 **Upgrade to v11:**